ironhack-labs/data-labs/module-1/pandas-project/README.md

 The technical requirements for this project are as follows:

-* You must start out with a significantly messy data set so that you can apply the different cleaning and manipulation techniques you have learned.
+* The dataset that we provide you is a significantly messy data set.
+Apply the different cleaning and manipulation techniques you have learned.
 * Import the data using Pandas.
 * Examine the data for potential issues.
 * Use at least 8 of the cleaning and manipulation methods you have learned on the data.